aclist/kbin-kes/docs/source/funcs.rst

 .. js:function:: genericXMLRequest(url, callback)

-   This is a further abstraction of :js:func:`safeGM.xmlhttpRequest` intended for when you only need to perform a generic GET request on a remote page to retrieve it.
+   This is a further abstraction of :js:func:`safeGM.xmlHttpRequest` intended for when you only need to perform a generic GET request on a remote page to retrieve it.
    This utility function obviates the need to set up an object, as properties are pre-filled.
 (See function definition below)